Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials

-At the top level of our hierarchy, the policy-selector network identifies the best low-level policy given the current context of the engagement.
-Our approach is similar to options learning \cite{comanici}, however we do not estimate the terminal conditions directly.
-Instead, a new selection is made periodically at a frequency of 10 Hz.
-Unlike the option-critic architecture \cite{bacon}, the selectable policies are trained separately and their parameters are frozen.
-This enables policy selector training without the complications associated with non-stationary policies \cite{nachum}.
-This simplifies the learning problem and permits training and re-use of agents in a modular fashion.

-The policy selector is implemented using the same SAC algorithm.
-Although a SAC implementation for discrete actions is viable for choosing low-level policies \cite{christodoulou}, the continuous version of SAC combined with argmax demonstrated better performance.

-The reward function used to train the policy selector closely resembles the WEZ damage function of the environment, which is sparse.
-To facilitate learning, we also include a reward that is proportional to track angle at every step.

-In Figure 7, we show an example of how different agents are dynamically selected depending on the current state.
-We plot the track angle as a representation of what is happening in this episode.
-In the match against the CS policy (top), the policy selector agent exploits the initial positional advantage (smaller track angle), closes the distance while reducing the track angle, it overshoots once (step 500) but gets persistent gun snaps (steps 1100 to 1300) and ends the episode with a win.
+In Figure \ref{fig:LL_selection}, examples of the policy selector's dynamic behavior are shown as a function of track angle, one of the most telling state variables.
+In the match against the CS policy (top), the agent exploits the initial positional advantage (smaller track angle), closes the distance while reducing the track angle, it overshoots once (step 500) but gets persistent gun snaps (steps 1100 to 1300) and ends the engagement victoriously.

-During policy selector training, in each episode the percent utilization of each low-level policy is computed.
+Percent utilization per episode of each low-level policy was calculated during policy selector training.